Gateway to College Summer / Spring 2022

-The Gateway to College Program at Contra Costa College is no longer accepting applications for Fall 2020 semester.
-We will begin accepting applications again in October for Spring 2021 semester.
+The Gateway to College Program at Contra Costa College is currently accepting applications for Fall 2022.

 a.
 Carefully read the prompts